 Attorneys Who Are Passionate about Protecting Cyclists’ Rights

-Indiana summers are great for motorcycle rides, something hundreds of thousands of people across our state enjoy.
-However, this does come with some risks, because motorcyclists have substantially less protection than the average vehicle if an accident occurs.
-If another driver or poor road conditions caused your crash, a knowledgeable motorcycle accident attorney in Indianapolis can help.
-Attorneys Don and Charlie of Ward & Ward Law Firm can help you determine if you have a case against another driver, an insurance company, a government agency or other parties.
+Indian summer is great time for motorcycle rides, something hundreds of thousands of people across our state enjoy.
+However, experiencing the joy of cycling does come with risks, particularly since motorcyclists have substantially less protection than the average vehicle if an accident occurs.
+When another driver or poor road conditions cause a crash, a knowledgeable motorcycle accident attorney in Indianapolis can help.
+Attorneys Don and Charlie of Ward & Ward Personal Injury Lawyers can help you determine if you have a case against another driver, an insurance company, a government agency or other parties.

 Risk Factors for Motorcycle Riders

 Generally, the risks for motorcyclists are higher than for drivers of most other motor vehicles.
-Other drivers often fail to consider a cyclist’s potential exposure to bodily injury due to lack of protection, and some people improperly harbor negative perceptions of bikers, which in turn makes them less tolerant of sharing the road with them.
+Other drivers often fail to consider a cyclist’s potential exposure to bodily injury due to lack of protection.
+Some people improperly harbor negative perceptions of bikers, making them less tolerant of sharing the road.
 The number of accidents involving motorcycles in Indiana decreased by 5.9% between 2013 and 2014, although motorcycle collisions with fatalities increased by 8 percent.
 The following are some of the biggest risk factors for motorcycle riders:

 - Gender.
 Male fatalities were up 7.8% between 2013 – 2014 while female fatalities were reduced by 11.8% during the same period of time.